Supporting the Whole Child, Whole School and Whole Community

-Frequent Health Topics
+Common Health Topics

 Students can take their medications, whether prescribed or over the counter, in the health room during the school day.

-Epipens must be provided by parents for use during school hours.
+EpiPens must be provided by parents for use during school hours.
 Additionally, parents can notify the school about food allergies and accommodations can be made.

 If a student is diabetic there are a few extra forms to fill out and the school requires a notice from a family physician.